oqolarte/oblong/content/project/old-computer.md

 Doing so, in my case, would result in a terrible experience.

-I'm recommissioning the MSI Wind Netbook for this project, the same laptop that I originally planned to be my [homebrew server](/server.md).
+I'm recommissioning the MSI Wind Netbook for this project, the same laptop that I originally planned to be my [homebrew server](/server).

-Here are the specs of what I'm dealing with:

 ## Hardware